Hazardous Waste Collection For Satellite Accumulation Areas

 - Chemicals (for example, formaldehyde and water) and percent

-- The hazardous property (toxic, flammable, corrosive or reactive) in trained to do so.
+- The hazardous property (toxic, flammable, corrosive, or reactive) of the chemicals.

 - Be sure all containers are labeled correctly